Natasquare/OpOct/README.md

+Mindustry mod that buffs Oct unit.

+Made in 10 minutes.

-Too lazy to make an actual read me :p
+Will make an actual mod soon™.